 General Ethics Fellowship

-Some selected fellows will be part of our longstanding postdoctoral program that is open to candidates with substantial normative research in any area within philosophy or political science.
-For 2018-19, we are especially interested in candidates with research interests in inequality, immigration, global justice, environmental ethics, and ethics and technology, but we welcome all applicants with strong normative interests.
-Applicants must have normative training and hold a PhD in philosophy or political science.
-Scholars with a PhD in Law will also be considered so long as their work focuses on ethical dimensions of public policy or law.
+For 2022-23, we are especially interested in candidates with research interests in the normative questions focused on the environment, feminism and gender, race, and inequality.
+But we welcome all applicants from philosophy and political science with strong normative interests.
 General Ethics Fellows participate in the intellectual life of the Center for Ethics in Society (attend weekly workshops; events; professional training opportunities), teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across the campus.

 Interdisciplinary Ethics Fellowship